inflation/sanaemacs/README.md

    `master` is the stable branch and it is _immutable_, **DO NOT** make any modification to it or you will break the update mechanism.
-If you want to fork Spacemacs safely, use the `develop` branch where you'll handle updates manually.
+If you want to fork Sanaemacs safely, use the `develop` branch where you'll handle updates manually.

    **Note for Windows users**